Table of Contents[Hide][Show]

 Named numbers are number increments so big that they have their own name.
 For example, Millions, Billions, and Trillions are all named numbers.

 A Trillion is a very large number, especially when you’re counting money.
-You’d need several warehouses just to store a Trillion dollars in cash.
-Oh, to be a Trillionaire and hace to deal with these types of silly problems.
+You’d need several warehouses just to store a Trillion dollars in United States currency.
+Oh, to be a Trillionaire and have to deal with these types of silly problems.

 While a Million, a Billion and a Trillion are all large numbers, they are tiny compared to massive numbers like a Vigintillion or Googolplex.
-Here’s a chart of all the named numbers and their scientific notations.
+Here’s a names of large numbers chart listing the names of large numbers in order with their scientific notations.
 Each new number on this list increases the power of 10 by three or more.
 How many of these large number names do you recognize?

 |Million||1 x 10 6|